AliBahaari/Shorten-URL/README.md

 # shorten-url
-A Python script for shorting URLs by Cutt.ly website.
+A Python script for shortening URLs by Cutt.ly website.

 ## Usage
 Write the code below in command line: